Skip to main content

 Many majors at OSU require internships or a mentorship component.
 Internships not only help build your critical thinking and problem-solving skills, they also make you attractive to employers and help you stand out from other job applicants.

-Internships are any temporary, paid or unpaid, student training experiences at a company or organization in the your field that help you gain skills and qualifications for your career.
+Internships are any temporary, paid or unpaid, student training experiences at a company or organization in your field that help you gain skills and qualifications for your career.

 Chris Marshall and students looking at insect samples